 Hrs Frontal teaching 1 Subject and object personal pronouns, possessive adjectives and pronouns.
 2 Regular and irregular plurals and the plural of nouns of Greek and Latin origin; the Possessive Case.
 1 Cardinal and ordinal numbers.
 How to say the date and the time.
 1 Definite and indefinite articles.
 Use of the definite article before parts of the body and diseases.
 Indefinite Pronouns.
 1 Time and place prepositions.
-1 Relative and question pronouns.
+2 Relative and question pronouns.
+Defining and non-defining relative clauses.
 1 Comparative and superlative adjectives.
-3 The nominal style in medical English.
+2 The nominal style in medical English.
 Particular use of the -ing form to build up discourse.
 The gerund.
 Some preopositions followed by the -ing form.
-3 The Simple Present of auxiliary and non auxiliary verbs.
+2 The Simple Present of auxiliary and non auxiliary verbs.
 The Present Continuous.
-3 The forms of future.
+4 The forms of future.
 1 The Imperative.
 2 Simple Past and Present Perfect.
 Frequency adverbs and time expressions.
 2 Present and Past Perfect Simple and Continuous and Duration Form.
 3 The Conditionals: 0, 1st, 2nd and 3rd type with particular attention to doctor/patient communication.
-Future in the past.
+Future in the past and Mixed Conditionals.
 2 Present and Perfect Conditional and Past Perfect.
-3 Modal verbs.
+3 Modal and semi-modal verbs.
 1 Question Tags.
 2 Phrasal verbs.
 The Passive Form.
-2 Make\Let\Get\have + infinitive.
+1 Make\Let\Get\have + infinitive.
 1 Reported Speech and modifiers.
 9 Doctor - patient communication in English.
-Asking about personal details and filling into an Admission card (1) Asking about pain: location, duration and type of pain (2) On examination: Instructions (2) General health questions concerning: - Medical history (2) - Family History (2) 2 Medical Written Communication Research article: IMRAD 3 Specialized lexicon: Human body, clinical chart, medical specialties, health professions, Hospital wards\departments, medical acronyms and initialisms.
+Asking about personal details and filling into an Admission card (1) Asking about pain: location, duration and type of pain (2) On examination: Instructions (2) General health questions concerning: - Medical history (2) - Family History (2) 2 Medical Written Communication: abstract, scientific paper and IMRAD with a special focus on narrative tenses.

+Specialized lexicon: Human body, clinical chart, medical specialties, health professions,Hospital wards\departments, medical acronyms and initialisms.
 Medical and lay terms when talking about symptoms in doctor-patient communication.
+1 Expressing habits in the past: used to and would.
+Expressing regrets: wish and if only.